 Do Canadians Consider Poker to Be a Skill-Based Game or a Game of Chance?

 The age-old debate about poker being a game of luck or a game of skill rages to this day.
 It appears that poker is a fusion of both.
 Canadians accept that there is a definite skill element to poker, but Lady Luck ultimately decides how those cards will fall.
 There are many skill-based elements at play in games of poker, notably bankroll management, the psychological aspect of the game, your nerve, and your ability to read other players.
 Other gambling games like slots have no skill element whatsoever – RNGs ensure that outcomes are completely random.
 To answer the question, poker is a game of luck and it is a game of skill.
 As players compete in more hands, so the component known as luck diminishes and the skill-based element becomes more prominent.

 Debates about skill and luck must take many factors into consideration, notably the issue of poker variance.
 European courts have debated this very issue at length and come to different opinions.
 For example, one court in the Netherlands found poker to be a skill-based game, while the Amsterdam Court of Appeals declared it to be a chance-based game.
 The issue of skill or luck is important insofar as regulators must make determinations about it.
 The crux of the matter though is public perception.
-If the public considers poker to be a skill-based game, it will be more socially acceptable than a gambling-based game which typically faces more opposition at the provincial and federal level.
+If the public considers poker to be a skill-based game, it will be more socially acceptable than a gambling-based game which typically faces more opposition at the provincial and federal levels.
 One overarching reality tends to cast a big shadow over the opinions of naysayers: professional poker players consistently win throughout their career – coincidence or not?